Assettoo/Assetto-MainDEV/README.md

  ## We are using different Tech Stack to achieve it.

- 1)We have Create a FRONTEND with the help of CREATE-REACT-APP(CRA) using JS library - REACT and using pw-SDK from nervous network.
+ 1)We have Create a FRONTEND with the help of CREATE-REACT-APP(CRA) using hooks and web3context to optimise the performance and using pw-SDK from nervous network.

  2)We have used Solidity to create SMART CONTRACT (OUR LOGIC) to store different important docs on the NERVOUS NETWORK BLOCKCHAIN.